 Independent Sector and Bolder Advocacy offer great information about advocacy, including the 501(h) election:

 - Independent Sector: Lobbying Guidelines for Public Charities, including Disclosure and Gift Rules

 - Bolder Advocacy: What is Lobbying Under the 501(h) Election

 Other forms of advocacy are providing education to the public or government staff and officials about an issue, engaging voters to provide information about an issue, and giving citizens information about how to track and influence government or get involved in grassroots nonpartisan issue campaigns.

 Community engagement efforts can broaden understanding of the issues your organization is addressing and, thus, increase people's willingness to give of their time and money to support your cause.
-It can also be a tool for activating clients of nonprofit services, so that they are directly involved in changing perceptions and building social capital among people who they do not normally interact with.
+It can also be a tool for activating clients of nonprofit services, so that they are directly involved in changing perceptions and building social capital among people with whom they do not normally interact.